joshjetson/joshjetson.github.io/qlr.md

 - Various front end graph and chart libraries implemented which are capable of rendering back end dynamic data to the front end of the application
 > STATUS: Resolved

+- User back end database models respective to individual user preferences
+> STATUS: Resolved

+- Admin back end database models respective to individual user preferences.
+Models the admin can use to modify specific user preference availability
+> STATUS: Resolved

+- Front end screen/page where each respective user can access and modify their own specific account preferences and account details
+> STATUS: Partial

+- Admin back end models capable of associating various users
+> STATUS: Resolved

+- Admin front end screen/page where the administrator can set which users are associated into specific groups and as groups given specific access to data based on privileges
+> STATUS: Resolved

 - User back end database models respective to various financial data that the user will input and ultimately be housed in the database
 > These models are directly responsible for communication between what the user inputs and what the database receives relative to the input